Policy Advisory

-• Whenever you visit Mass.gov, be aware that some information is automatically collected.
-None of the information automatically collected is personally identifiable, which means this information would not identify you as an individual.
+• Whenever you visit Mass.gov, some information is automatically collected.
+The information automatically collected does not directly identify you, the website visitor.

 • Some Mass.gov services, such as the creation of a user account or the submission of a form, will require you to provide additional, and potentially personally identifiable information.